lawnstarter/ls-toolkit/README.md

 Fabricator builds both a static documentation site and optimized CSS and JS toolkit files.

 The build artifacts output to the `dist` directory.
 This can be deployed to any static hosting environment - no language runtime or database is required.

+## Deploying to GitHub Page

+Commit changes to master and then `git subtree push --prefix dist origin gh-pages`.